-- 4. Find out two for Rainbows, three for Brownies or four for Guides/Rangers/Adults of the following: - Top-ranked English female professional golfers - Top-ranked American female professional golfers - · Members of the English girls' amateur national team - Top-ranked Korean female professional golfers - Top-ranked Swedish female professional golfers - Top-ranked Spanish female professional golfers - 5.
+- 4. Find out 2 for Rainbows, 3 for Brownies or 4 for Guides/Rangers/adults of the following: - Top-ranked English female professional golfers - Top-ranked American female professional golfers - Members of the English girls' amateur national team - Top-ranked Korean female professional golfers - Top-ranked Swedish female professional golfers - Top-ranked Spanish female professional golfers - 5.
 The Ladies European Tour (LET) is a professional golf tour for women.
-Can you find out the following information? - When was the LET formed? - Where is the LET based? - How many countries does the tour visit during a season? - Which golf clubs in England are hosting a tour event this year and when? - 6.
-The Solheim Cup is a professional women's event that takes place every two years.
-The 12 best players from Europe compete in a team format against the 12 best players from the USA over three days.
-Can you find out the following information? - When the first Solheim Cup took place? - Who is going to be the upcoming Solheim Cup Captain?
-Can you find three facts about her? - Who has won the Solheim Cup the most? - Come up with an encouraging banner you would hold up to support the Solheim Cup team.
+Can you find out the following information? - When was the LET formed? - Where is the LET based? - How many countries does the tour visit during a season? - Which golf clubs in England are hosting a tour event this year, and when? - 6.
+The Solheim Cup is a professional women's event that occurs every 2 years.
+Over 3 days, the 12 best players from Europe compete in a team format against the 12 best players from the USA.
+Can you find out the following information? - When did the first Solheim Cup take place?

+- Who is going to be the upcoming Solheim Cup captain?
+Can you find 3 facts about her? - Who has won the Solheim Cup the most? - Come up with an encouraging banner you would hold up to support the Solheim Cup team.

-Challenge 2: Fair Play
+Challenge 2: Fair play

-- 1. Invite someone, maybe a PGA Professional Coach, from your local Golf Club and come up with some questions about golf and their career for them. - 2.
+- 1. Invite someone, maybe a PGA professional coach, from your local Golf Club and come up with some questions about golf and their career for them. - 2.
 Make a trophy for your age group for the Best Team Member for your golf festival.
-This could be a cake, flag or flower arrangement, or a trophy made of recycled materials.
-There is a medal template available on page 23. - 3.
+This could be a cake, flag, flower arrangement, or trophy made of recycled materials.
+There is a medal template available on page 26. - 3.
 Create your musical instruments out of recycled resources to cheer on your team at the golf festival. - 4.
-Discuss one of the following topics: - Five role models from any walk of life (music/film/sports) - Three female sports people (can start discussions with two teams, who can list most female sports players/athletes in two minutes) - Two everyday influencers (people from your family/school that inspire you to do something and why?). - 5.
+Discuss one of the following topics: - 5 role models from any walk of life (music/film/sports) - 3 female sports people (can start discussions with 2 teams, who can list most female sports players/athletes in 2 minutes) - 2 everyday influencers (people from your family/school that inspire you to do something and why?). - 5.
 The challenge below will demonstrate how blind people experience golf.
-Have a look at the link in the Leaders' Guide (page 24) around inclusive golf. - Get some goggles and black them out using electrical tape leaving a tiny hole in the middle. - Try making contact with a tennis ball with the goggles on. - Then try chipping a tennis ball that makes a sound. - Can you make your ball so it will make a noise? - Can you adapt a game to play sitting in a chair?
+Have a look at the link in the Leaders' Guide (page 27) around inclusive golf. - Get some goggles and black them out using electrical tape, leaving a tiny hole in the middle. - Try making contact with a tennis ball with the goggles on. - Then try chipping a tennis ball that makes a sound. - Can you make your ball so it will make a noise? - Can you adapt a game to play sitting in a chair?